luiiss117/py-ssh-bruteforce/README.md

 - **Configurable Concurrency:** Limit the number of simultaneous SSH connections with Semaphore.
 - **Wordlist Support:** Accepts separate user and password lists.
 - **Result Summary:** Collects and displays all successful login combinations.
+- **Stop On Success Option:** If set, the program will stop brute forcing when a valid credential combination is found

 ---